-First introduced by the Festival in 1991, the Silver Screen Awards was the first such international competition with a specific Asian film category; thus charting the rise of Asian Cinema and recognising the talents of new and upcoming filmmakers, many of whom were to become some of the most prominent filmmakers of our time.
-Another initiative was in 2014 with the expansion of the short film competition section from the Singapore Short Film category to the Southeast Asian Short Film category – opening up the competition to the short filmmaking talents in the region.
+First introduced in 1991, the Silver Screen Awards was the first such international competition with a specific Asian film category; thus charting the rise of Asian Cinema and recognising the talents of new and upcoming filmmakers, many of whom were to become some of the most prominent filmmakers of our time.

 YOUTH JURY & CRITICS PROGRAMME

 This year, Programming Director of the Asian Future section at Tokyo International Film Festival, Kenji Ishizaka, will lead the Southeast Asian Short Film Competition Jury.
 He is joined by Singapore filmmaker K. Rajagopal and Indonesian actress Marsha Timothy in judging the following categories – Best Southeast Asian Short Film, Best Singapore Short Film, Best Director and Special Mention.
 Complementary to these awards, the Youth Jury Prize will be decided by participants of the SGIFF Youth Jury & Critics Programme.

 Asian Future Programming Director, Tokyo International Film Festival

 Dean, Japan Institute of Moving Images